The Ultimate Zanzibar Visitor’s Guide

 JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC

 If you are planning to visit both the Zanzibar City (Stone Town) and Paje Beach areas during your trip, then I would recommend that you book separate accommodations in each area.
-I have included some great hotel options below for you to review in my Zanzibar visitor’s guide below.
-However, there are also a lot of great options for properties to rent thru Airbnb as well.
+I have included some great hotel options for you to review in my Zanzibar visitor’s guide below.
+However, there are also a lot of great options for properties to rent through Airbnb as well.

 In Stone Town